Philadelphia

 G - Girard Avenue Line (15)

-The Girard Avenue Line is a streetcar service on an East-West alignment running primarily along Girard Avenue from 63rd St in the west to Westmoreland Loop in the east.
-Service to the Northern Liberties Loop is currently bus only.
+The Girard Avenue Line is a streetcar service on an East-West alignment running primarily along Girard Avenue from 63rd-Girard in the west to Richmond-Westmoreland in the east.
+We are currently unsure how service to the Frankford-Delaware loop operates.

 The Girard Avenue Line was opened in 1859 and was reopened in 2005 after being closed in 1992.
 The entire line was closed again between January 2020 and June 2024.
 The Girard Avenue Line is operated by SEPTA.